 My choices were to remain in the comfortable world of my addiction and feel crazy, or use that courage and change.
 I also had to realize that I didn’t get myself into the risky situations all at once.

 Grey Hawk helped me simplify my early recovery.
 My priority was not to use.
 I made a commitment that no matter what happened, how I felt, or what compulsions and triggers occurred, I would not put drugs and alcohol in my system.

-For my first three months, that was all I could accomplish.
+For my first three months, I just didn’t use, regardless of physical, emotional, and mental problems.
 My post acute withdrawal from benzos and alcohol meant that I wasn’t tracking conversations very well, couldn’t think my way out of a paper bag, and it was all I could do to go to work and two support meetings per day.

 But it was enough.

 Can I Remember How Scared I Was to Leave the Shore?

 A young man in one of my groups asked me about three months ago if I ever struggled in my recovery.
 I probably had that same look that my mentor gave me twenty-eight years ago.
 And just as he asked me, I asked the young man about his risky behaviors and was he willing to channel his courage into risk taking for his recovery?
 When he said he was, I said, “Then just start with bare bones recovery and don’t use, no matter what.”